umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ### The Logos Widget

-The Logos Widget does what the name implies and lets you set up a logo, however, this also lets you make some predefined settings for your logo.
+The Logos Widget does what the name implies and lets you set up logos, however, this also lets you make some predefined settings for your logos.
-You can set up how your logo looks on different backgrounds if it needs to link to something or you can add text to it.
+You can choose what images you will use for logos and what pages they need to link to And/or you can add text to it.

-This widget is divided into two parts one for the heading and general settings for the container, the other part is for adding images and settings for these.
+This widget is divided into two parts.
+Part one is for the heading and other general settings for the container.
+Part two is for adding logo images and settings for these.

 You will have these settings in the first section:
 - Pre Heading